yuyangdu01/LLM4VQA_CL_TMI/README.md

    EndoVis18: a VQA dataset obtained from 14 surgical videos.
 We use 9014 QA pairs in the training set and 2769 QA pairs in the testing set.

    DAISI-VQA: in total 545 QA pairs in the dataset.
 80% of the data is used in the training set, while the rest 20% is used in the testing set.

+   LRSP-VQA: in total 1077 QA pairs in the dataset.
+80% of the data is used in the training set, while the rest 20% is used in the testing set.

 ## Environment & Setup
 * See the environment and setups in our [Tutorial in Jupyter Notebook](t4_code/OurMethod_GitHub_OpenSource.ipynb).